Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Introduction

 Recent Wi-Fi 7 standards introduce the restricted target wake time (RTWT) mechanism \cite{nurchis2019targeta,yang2021target,haxhibeqiri2024coordinated}, which allocates exclusive channel access to STAs during specified time slots (or service periods).
 This approach improves network performance and STAs' QoS by eliminating contention and interference between STAs in different slots.
 When applying RTWT, STAs only need to synchronize slot boundaries and avoid frame transmissions across allocated slot boundaries \cite{khorov2019tutorial}.
-Due to its relaxed synchronization requirements, RTWT is an attractive candidate for managing contention and interference across large Wi-Fi IIoT networks.
-Straightforwardly, each STA can be assigned a separate slot to eliminate all contention and interference in the network.
-However, such a scheme can cause significant delays in large networks, as each STA must wait for the slots of many other STAs to end.
-STAs can share a slot if their contention is unlikely to disrupt other STAs' transmissions, or if the interference among them is negligible.
-Challenges arise in designing a slot assignment scheme that ensures transmission reliability while minimizing the number of slots needed to separate STAs.
+This implies that RTWT has a more relaxed synchronization requirement than orthogonal frequency-division multiple access (OFDMA) \cite{deng2020ieeeb}, which requires symbol-level synchronization among STAs \cite{80211ieee2024}.
+A straightforward approach is to assign each STA a dedicated slot, which completely eliminates contention and interference.
+However, this can lead to significant delays in large networks, as each STA must wait for many others to transmit.
+This issue can be mitigated by allowing slot sharing when STAs are unlikely to interfere with each other’s transmissions.
+The key challenge, therefore, is to design a slot assignment scheme that ensures reliable communication while minimizing the number of slots used.